Camphor76-22-2/batocera-cookbook/README.md

 Result: creates folders for each emulator type in the locaton you specify, and symlinks them from their associated roms folder \(/batocera-roms/\<romfolders\>\)at the root of the non-boot disk so that batocera can see them.

-Any rom placed on the extra drive \(i.e. in the new folders created by this script under /userdata/roms/CONSOLE_NAME/portal/DRIVE_NAME\) will show up in emulationstation as normal, but be loaded from your second/third/etc. drive
+Any rom placed on the extra drive \(i.e. in the new folders created by this script under /userdata/roms/CONSOLE_NAME/drives/DRIVE_NAME\) will show up in emulationstation as normal, but be loaded from your second/third/etc. drive

-Typical use:
+Typical use after physically connecting a formatted drive to the system:

-Open terminal \(F1 then go to applications on the left sidebar and then open "xterm"\)
+Open terminal on the batocera pc\(F1 then go to applications on the left sidebar and then open "xterm"\)

 get drive name:
 ```